Fazestar01/Healthcare-Insurance-Cost-Analysis/README.md

  * deciding on the best visuals to represent the data; boxplots or bar charts?

- * Scatter plot in BMI vs Charges to check correlation strengths.
+ * Interactive scatter plot in BMI vs Charges to check correlation strengths.

 ## Project Plan
 I will break my project plan down into three sections: